The Top 7 Camping Stoves Reviewed

 - Heat Output: Up to 9,000 BTU/Hr

-For years, the Coleman Gas Camping Stove has been a mainstay of campgrounds across the country.
-And it’s easy to see why – its massive cooking surface and excellent power output gets the job done every time.
+For years, the Coleman Guide Series Camping Stove has been a mainstay of campgrounds across the country.
+And it’s easy to see why with its large cooking surface and excellent heat output that gets the job done every time.

-This time tested stove always delivers a stable fire and precise amount of heat for cooking – without burning through your butane canisters.
-It’s smaller compared to other stoves of the same design and price range, but it’s still a decent double burner with just the right amount of space to fit two small-sized pots or pans.
+This time-tested camping stove always delivers a stable fire with the precise amount of heat for cooking with its easy adjusting burner.
+Even better, it will do this without burning through your butane canisters.
+It’s smaller compared to other stoves of the same design and price range, but it’s still a decent double burner with just the right amount of space to fit two medium-sized pots or pans.

 We can’t talk about this stove without mentioning its excellent wind protection feature.
 It’s fully equipped with wind-blocking panels on the sides and back, so you can keep going even in high winds.
 Its built-in adjustable temperature control is also a great addition to this stove because it keeps the heat consistent even in cold weather – a great choice for your winter camping trips.